 Carleton University, Department of English Language & Literature

-Pursuant to Article 16 of the CUPE 4600 Unit 2 Collective Agreement, applications are invited from members of the CUPE 4600-2 bargaining unit and other interested persons to teach the following Department of English Language & Literature course during the Fall Term 2020:
+Pursuant to Article 16 of the CUPE 4600 Unit 2 Collective Agreement, applications are invited from members of the CUPE 4600-2 bargaining unit and other interested persons to teach the following Department of English Language & Literature course in 2023 Winter Term:

 Required Academic Qualifications and Skills: Candidates should hold a Ph.D. in the appropriate discipline.

-Teaching Competence: Candidates must demonstrate teaching experience in the subject areas of critical gender studies and/or sexuality studies, and literary studies.
+Teaching Competence: Candidates must demonstrate teaching experience in the subject area.

 Application Procedures and Deadline: